Conficker

 Conficker is a rapidly spreading worm that targets a vulnerability (MS08-067) in Windows operating systems.

-An in November 2008.
+In November 2008.
 Since then, Conficker has infected millions of computers and set up the infrastructure for a botnet.

 The worm is to contact the controlling computers and presumably perform other actions on April 1.
 Some experts have speculated that attackers would rent parts of the botnet to criminals who would use them for spam, identity theft, phishing exploits, and the like. malicious activities.

 Like most malware today, Conficker is a mixed threat, combining the functionality of several different approaches.
 Once infects a computer, it disables many security features and automatic backup settings, deletes restore points, and opens connections to receive instructions from a remote computer.
-Once the first computer is configured, Conficker uses it to access the rest of the network.
+Once the first computer configures, Conficker uses it to access the rest of the network.

 Conficker can spread by several means, by copying itself to shared folders, for example, or by exploiting the autorun utility for removable media.
 There are three variations of Conficker.
 Conficker C, the most recent version, leverages peer-to-peer networking capabilities to improve delivery.

-There are five Conficker variants, designated A through E. Each variant is an improvement on the previous one and contains more defense mechanisms against detection.
+Each variant is an improvement on the previous one and contains more defense mechanisms against detection.

 The first iteration of the worm spread over the Internet by exploiting a vulnerability in the Windows network service.
 The second variant of the virus added the ability to spread through local area networks, removable storage, and network share.
 The following variations have improved the worm’s encryption capability and detection prevention.